Neo Financial Review: High-Interest Savings and Credit Card Rewards with a Twist

 Final Thoughts on Neo Financial

 Neo Financial positions itself as an alternative to the traditional bank.
-However, their stiffest competition is bound to be Canada’s leading digital banks, like EQ and Tangerine.
+However, their stiffest competition comes from Canada’s leading digital banks, like EQ and Tangerine.
 You could also add Simplii Financial into the mix.
-If you’re looking for a full suite of banking products, including investment accounts like TFSAs and RRSPs, you’re better off with those other banks because they have more to offer, plain and simple.